Have fun – join a club! Check out this list of opportunities to get involved. Contact the club sponsor for more information.

 • School fundraisers: Box Tops for Education, Farm Fresh 1-2-3-4, school dances, etc.

 TECHNOLOGY AND ROBOTICS CLUB

-Technology club is open to all DCMS students.
-This club will provide a chance for students to have extra time and get help with class projects, complete enrichment technology projects focusing on computer coding and robotics, or work on projects for the Technology Student Association.
+The Technology and Robotics club is open to all DCMS students.
+Students of all experience levels are invited to learn about electronics, programming, and digital fabrication, and to implement their knowledge in various robotics builds.
+Additionally, this club will provide a chance for students to have extra time and get help with class projects, complete enrichment technology projects, or work on projects for the Technology Student Association.

 WORLD CULTURE CLUB